Alexandra Headland

 Population growth drivers in Alexandra Headland are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Alexandra Headland's population is estimated at around 4,374 as of Nov 2025.
-This reflects an increase of 139 people (3.3%) since the 2021 Census, which reported a population of 4,235 people.
-The change is inferred from the resident population of 4,354, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 6 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,916 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Population growth for the area was primarily driven by overseas migration, which was essentially the sole driver of population gains during recent periods.
+Based on ABS population updates for the broader area and new addresses validated by AreaSearch, as of Feb 2026, the suburb of Alexandra Headland's population is estimated at around 4,376.
+This reflects an increase of 141 people since the 2021 Census, which reported a population of 4,235 people.
+The change is inferred from AreaSearch estimating the resident population at 4,354 following examination of the latest ERP data release by the ABS in June 2024 and an additional 7 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,917 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Population growth for the suburb was primarily driven by overseas migration during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-As we examine future population trends, a population increase just below the median of non-metropolitan areas nationally is expected, with the Alexandra Headland statistical area (Lv2) expected to grow by 404 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 11.0% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 and based on 2022 data for each age cohort.
+Examining future population trends, a population increase just below the median of non-metropolitan areas nationally is expected.
+The suburb is projected to grow by 393 persons to 2041, reflecting a gain of 10.7% in total over the 17 years based on aggregated SA2-level projections.

 Frequently Asked Questions - Population